WNTR: WTPI

+The FCC did not rule in favor of any of the applications until May 1982, when it selected Peoples.
+However, the winning applicant had developed a flaw in the intervening years, as Peoples head Joseph Cantor died in September 1981.
+FCC rules which froze the qualifications of competing applicants at a certain point in time meant that the two ruling administrative law judges had to consider Peoples as if Cantor was still alive.
+The losing bidders appealed, but the FCC review board and the full commission upheld the decision.

-On October 15, 1984, Peoples Broadcasting went on the air by using the new callsign WTPI, which is short for "we're at the top for Indianapolis", relating to their location at the top of the Indianapolis FM dial.
+On October 15, 1984, Peoples Broadcasting went on the air by using the new call letters WTPI which is short for "We're at the Top for Indianapolis!", relating to their location at the top of the Indianapolis FM dial.
 The first program director at WTPI was Mark Edwards, and the station's new studios overlooked Monument Circle in downtown Indianapolis.
 Longtime morning personality Steve Cooper (a.k.a.
 Jim Carr) was with the station for its entire lifetime.
-Cooper also did stints at WNDE (1260) and WIFE (1310).
+Cooper also did stints at WNDE (1260 AM) and at WIFE.
 Overnights were handled by Mike O'Brien (a.k.a.
 Dave Heck, now an engineer at Emmis Radio) for nearly 20 years.
-The station was known for a smooth jazz show, "Night Breeze," in the 1990s.
+The station was known for "Night Breeze", a nightly light AC and Jazz show in the 1990s.
 Over the years, WTPI was the radio home of Jennifer Carr, Paul Poteet, Oleta Martin, Pat Moore, Jerry Curtis, Gia Berns, and Kelli Jack, to name a few.

 WTPI was sold twice in the 1980s.
 In 1986, original owner Peoples sold the station for $8.5 million to the Somerset Group, a local firm.
 Three years later, the Pinnacle Group—renamed MyStar Communications in 1990—acquired WTPI for $12 million.

 The radio station eventually moved from Monument Circle to the 3100 block of North Meridian Street, and finally to its current site at 9245 North Meridian.

-WNTR
+Recent history

-On October 3, 2005, Entercom dropped WTPI's adult contemporary format, and flipped the station to adult hits, branded as "107.9 The Track."
-With the flip, WTPI's callsign was changed to WNTR.
-Programmed similar to the nationally syndicated "Jack FM" format, WNTR used the slogan "We Play Everything."
+On October 3, 2005, Entercom dropped the adult contemporary music format in favor of adult hits, and changed the call letters to WNTR.
+The station's on-air identifier was "107.9 The Track".
+Programming featured a somewhat "Jack-like" format proclaiming "We Play Everything."
 A popular live syndicated show featuring Tom Kent occupied the evening shift on WNTR.
-The station also broadcast classic American Top 40 with Casey Kasem from the 1980s, on Saturday at 6:00 a.m. and also on Sunday at 8:00 a.m.
+They also broadcast American Top 40 The 1980s with Casey Kasem on Saturday at 6:00 a.m. and also on Sunday at 8:00 a.m.

-On November 13, 2009, WNTR switched to Christmas music for the holidays.
+On November 13, 2009, WNTR began stunting with Christmas music with a format flip coming after Christmas Day.
 On December 28, 2009, at 12:28 p.m., WNTR was rebranded as "My 107.9", retaining the adult hits format.
 The first song on "My" was "Don't Stop Believin'" by Journey.